Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 or `LUMI` module after loading `EasyBuild-user` EasyBuild will still be correctly reconfigured for the new stack and new partition.

-Cross-compilation which is installing software for a different partition than the one you're working on does not always work since there is so much software around with installation scripts that don't follow good practices, but when it works it is easy to do on LUMI by simply loading a different partition module than the one that is auto-loaded by the `LUMI` module.
+Cross-compilation, which is installing software for a different partition than the one you're working on, does not always work since there is so much software around with installation scripts that don't follow good practices, but when it works it is easy to do on LUMI by simply loading a different partition module than the one that is auto-loaded by the `LUMI` module.
 It works correctly for a lot of CPU-only software, but fails more frequently for GPU software as the